paradigmer/Uncursus-1/README.md

 4) Open MTerminal and login as root with your password.
 Type `su`, then `alpine` (or your root password)
 5) Type `uncursus-installer`, then run it and wait
 6) When finished, your device will respring.
-7) Open Sileo, update your packages and enjoy
+7) Open Cydia, update your packages and enjoy

 ### Questions & Support:
 - Discord: Yaya4#1989